tencurse/neocities-v2/src/roadmap.md

 ## Main quests

 - [x] Initialize Git version control
-- [x] Build the sidebars using flexbox (updates, chatbox, navigation) – must be responsive
 - [x] Finalize layout and use 11ty to generate the other pages
 - [x] Use markdown for site content
 - [x] Start a blog